storacha/RFC/rfc/roundabout-ucan-retrieval.md

 The Spade API provides agents (clients) a [frc58 "manifest"](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md) from which they can build an aggregate piece from.

-It contains the aggregate piece CID, a list of _segment_ piece CIDs, and a URL (multiple supported, in practice only 1).
+It contains the aggregate piece CID, a list of _segment_ piece CIDs, and for each segment, a URL (multiple supported, in practice only 1) the data can be retrieved from.
 It has the structure:

 ```go
 type ResponsePieceManifestFR58 struct {